Big Easel: Van Gogh Project

-Cross’ Van Gogh Project is designed to represent the nature of, and motivation for, the modern concept of reproduction and artistic appropriation in contemporary art practice.
+Cross's Van Gogh Project is designed to represent the nature of, and motivation for, the modern concept of reproduction and artistic appropriation in contemporary art practice.
 As an artist, Cross is interested in exploring the notion of traditional symbolism in art, and appropriating it into different social, historical and cultural contexts.
 In the case of his Van Gogh Project, Cross has taken the idea of the still life on an easel, a motif popularised in the nineteenth century, and enlarged it to an enormous scale, in order to transform this traditional symbol into a contemporary artwork in its own right.
-In reference to his creative objectives, Cross’ has stated via his website that, "By placing virtually the same sculpture in seven countries, with distinct cultures, I am curious as to how these sculptures will be interpreted.
+In reference to his creative objectives, Cross has stated via his website that, "By placing virtually the same sculpture in seven countries, with distinct cultures, I am curious as to how these sculptures will be interpreted.
 Will the sculpture be perceived for its reference to the sunflower, Van Gogh or art in general?"

 The Van Gogh Project is designed to promote regional, agricultural and tourism development in the sites selected by Cross.
 His Project has encouraged cross cultural exchanges between cities, with Emerald and Altona forming a sister city alliance through their mutual celebrations of Sunflower Festivals.
 In a letter of recommendation for the Canadian artist, the mayor of Emerald Shire Council, Peter Maguire, stated that Cross’ Van Gogh Project is "one of the most exciting and inventive tourism project ideas focused on developing tourism and economic development."
-Maguire has also credited Cross’ Project with the recent growth in the region’s tourism industry, as well as the resultant job opportunities provided by the installation process.
+Maguire has also credited Cross's project with the recent growth in the region's tourism industry, as well as the resultant job opportunities provided by the installation process.
 In his letter of recommendation, Maguire stated that "The giant easel is more than just a tourist attraction.
 The visitor is left with the impression that this booming city also has a cultural side.
 It has helped bond Emerald's arts and cultural groups together and in it they have something in their city to speak of with pride."

 The installation process has helped support the local Emerald community, recruiting volunteers experiencing temporary unemployment, as well as art students from the local schools.
-Cross also employed a local fibreglass contractor to assist in the painting and preparation of the plywood canvas, highlighting the Project’s ability to encourage a sense of community engagement and development.
+Cross also employed a local fibreglass contractor to assist in the painting and preparation of the plywood canvas, highlighting the project's ability to encourage a sense of community engagement and development.
 Community contributions assisted in meeting the costs of construction, but a large portion of the funding for Cross’ Project came from the Emerald Shire Council and funds from the Centenary of Federation.